eugenp/learn-spring-security/README.md

-# Module 3 - Remember Me
+# Learn Spring Security Core - Remember Me
-This is the codebase for Module 3 of [Learn Spring Security](http://bit.ly/github-lss)
+This is the codebase for Module 'Remember Me' of [Learn Spring Security Core](https://bit.ly/github-lssc)